-Also known as an immediate needs care plan, this is a type of insurance policy that provides your relative with a regular income in exchange for a lump sum investment, rather like a standard retirement annuity.
-The sum your relative receives in return meets the cost of paying for residential care.
+Also known as an immediate needs care fee payment plan, this is a type of insurance policy that provides your relative with a regular income in exchange for a lump sum investment, rather like a standard retirement annuity.
+The sum your relative receives in return can help meet the cost of paying for residential care.

 Get a Will from Which?

 If you are involved with helping your relative manage his or her financial affairs, perhaps now is a good time to be thinking of making a will for yourself if you haven’t done so already.
 Make sure your treasured possessions go to the ones you love – see how we can help at Which?
 Wills.